GraceAllStarAcademy/Driver/Pickup_Location/Sundance.md

 Park the car by the side of school front gate shows in the red circle of the map.

-Driver stay in the car, students will come to the car.
+We stay in the car, students will come to the car.